A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 H-1B Specialty Occupations

-The position itself must also meet one of four criteria:
+The position must also meet one of the following four criteria:

 Examples of specialty occupations: